roman-tremmel/ggfastman/README.md

 - color

-Add you own color globally or highlight only individual SNPs.
+Add color globally or highlight only individual SNPs.
 Of note, this is working for `shape` in the "slow"-mode as well.

 ```{R}
 gwas_data2 <- gwas_data